google/osdfir-infrastructure/charts/turbinia/README.md

     kubectl create secret generic authenticated-emails --from-file=authenticated-emails-list=authenticated-emails.txt
     ```

-8. Then to upgrade an existing, externally expose Turbinia through a load balancer with GCP managed certificates, and deploy the
+8. Then to upgrade an existing release, externally expose Turbinia through a load balancer with GCP managed certificates, and deploy the
 Oauth2 Proxy for authentication, run:

     ```console